There’s Unicorn SPiT in our Loo and I Love It!!

 Three layers of protective satin polyurethane and my little cupboard was finally ready.

-Now there’s a little Unicorn SPiT in our loo and I cannot wait to get my hands dirty again.
-If you like it don’t forget to share 😉
+Now there’s a little Unicorn SPiT in our loo, and I cannot wait to get my hands dirty again.
+If you like it, don’t forget to share 😉

-The original creator of Unicorn SPiT actually liked our technique so much she gave it a name 😀 That makes me soooo proud.
+The original creator of Unicorn SPiT liked our technique so much that she gave it a name 😀 That makes me soooo proud.
 Can you see me doing the happy dance?
 It’s now officially known as the Seawater Technique.

 Although Unicorn SPiT was originally used to stain wood, you can use it on all kinds of things.
 If you haven’t played with it yet, here are a few more tutorials for you:

 - Verre eglomise a piece of glass and create a gorgeous antique mirror;

 - Or apply some Unicorn SPiT to fabric;

 - And boring melamine is no match for the power of SPiT either ;-);